 Starting your day off with a positive tone is so important in a classroom.
 Some of your students may not have that at home, so it is nice if you can provide that.
 Last year, I began each day with a morning meeting and it was a great start to our day.
 I found that our class was more connected with each other.

 I went in with the mindset that I would stick with it no matter what.
 And I will be honest, there were times when I wanted to throw morning meetings out the door.
 I either wasn’t in the mood or I wanted to get started with my day.
 But, I held strong and stuck with it.
 I truly feel it helped my class so much.
-I had some big challenges in my class, but setting the positive tone really helped.
+I had some big challenges in my class, but setting a positive tone really helped.

-If you are not familiar with morning meetings, there are four main components- greeting, share, group activity and morning message.
+If you are not familiar with morning meetings, there are four main components- greeting, share, group activity, and morning message.

 I made this little poster to remind me of the order.
 My students were great, they were quick to remind me if I went out of order, ha!
 You can grab this freebie below.

-Sometimes we do a group activity that partners are needed, so I made up some partner cards.
+Sometimes we do a group activity in that partners are needed, so I made up some partner cards.
 These were a big hit.
 They had to find their “match” to complete the group activity.
 I changed them up throughout the year to incorporate some standards we were working on.